 South Area Transfer/Multimodal Center

-outgrowing the transfer area located at Bell Tower Shops.
+growing the transfer area at Bell Tower Shops.
 LeeTran is moving forward with a

-new transfer/multimodal station in the South Fort Myers area, located on property owned
+new transfer/multimodal in the south Fort Myers area located on property owned

-by Lee County at 13180 S Cleveland Ave in Fort
+by Lee County at 13180 S Cleveland Ave in Fort Myers to replace Bell Tower.
+The

-restrooms and the design and construction is anticipated to take 36 - 48 month.
+construction is anticipated to take 36 - 48 month.
 LeeTran has received a

 Florida Department of Transportation (FDOT) grant of approximately $160,000 for

 design and $2.4 million for construction and additional Federal Transit

 Administration (FTA) funding in the amount of $3 million to develop a south

 area transfer/multimodal center.